Live Streaming CDN Comparison for High Quality Broadcasts

 Edgecast is a CDN that falls under Verizon’s “Digital Media Services” arm.
 This CDN focuses on video content and OTT delivery, as well as a variety of other content.
 Edgecast also offers a wide range of tools for live streamers, including scheduling and management tools, live to VOD, single-stream URLs, clipping highlights, QoS (Quality of Service) tools, analytics, and more.

-As of September 2016, the Edgecast CDN incorporated more than 95 nodes around the world and had a total bandwidth capacity of 20 Tbps (terabits per second).
+As of 2019, the Edgecast CDN has incorporated more than 3000 global interconnections around the world.
 They include POPs in North and South America, Europe, Asia (including China), Oceania, and the Middle East.

-Edgecast offers a free trial, but otherwise does not make pricing information easily available.
-Services are typically priced on annual contracts based on traffic volume and required features.
+Edgecast offers a 30-day free trial.
+However, services are typically priced on annual contracts based on traffic volume and required features.

-An OVP, or Online Video Platform, is a PaaS (Platform as a Service) model that provides hardware and software tools to enable online video streaming and video on-demand.
-Think of it like a Swiss Army knife for online video.
+For context, an OVP, or Online Video Platform, is a PaaS (Platform as a Service) model that provides hardware and software tools.
+In turn, these tools enable both live streaming and video-on-demand.
+Think of it as a Swiss Army knife for online video.
 An OVP allows you to do many things.
 Among them, you can:

 - Stream live video